camusdb/camusdb.github.io/docs/why-camusdb.md

   prematurely.
 - Developers want SQL without making physical partitioning the center of the domain model.
-- The application is built on .NET and benefits from first-class integration with that ecosystem.
+- The application is built on .NET, TypeScript, or another stack that can use the HTTP or gRPC APIs.
 - Database branching, historical reads, or recoverable schema operations simplify development and operations.